Birthgap — global fertility and the timing of parenthood

 Birthgap Retirement Indicator (BRI)

-The Birthgap Retirement Indicator (BRI) for Romania reached 47.4% in 2024, showing an increase of 3.9 percentage points from 2023.
-Over the last five years, the BRI has trended upward, with an average of 41.1% between 2020 and 2024.
-This marks a significant increase of approximately 45.0 percentage points compared to the 1990s average of 2.4%.
-When compared globally, Romania holds the 11th position among 35 countries, while within Europe it ranks 8th out of 30.
+The Birthgap Retirement Indicator (BRI) for Romania reached 47.4% in 2024, marking an increase of 3.9 percentage points from 2023.
+Throughout the last five years, BRI has shown an upward trend, averaging 41.1% from 2020 to 2024.
+When compared to the 1990s baseline of 2.4%, the current figure is approximately 45 percentage points higher.
+On the global stage, Romania holds the 11th position among 35 countries, while within Europe it ranks 8th out of 30.

 Source: Eurostat.